 During the period of this Statement of Intent we will build on the approaches already begun to enhance our productivity and performance.
-We are focused on six key productivity drivers to enhance our performance and build our capability.
-The planned actions in each of the six areas for 2012/13 and beyond include:
+We are focused on key productivity drivers to enhance our performance and build our capability.
+The planned actions in each of these areas for 2013/14 and beyond include:

-Productivity driver Actions for 2012/13 and beyond Investing in our people capability Continue to examine and assess our capability mix to ensure it is fit-for-purpose Ensure we maintain a relevant and appropriate retention and reward programme for high performing staff Continue to train and develop staff in appropriate skill areas and in line with emerging technologies and methodologies relevant to the work of the Authority Leadership and management capability We will identify appropriate leadership and management development programme(s) to build individual and collective leadership and management capability Maintain an annual Board performance evaluation programme Relationships Actively work with Police and other counterpart agencies in the justice sector as appropriate in support of our Main Outcome Leveraging technology and Systems development Continue to grow our capability to offer web-based services (e.g. on-line customer survey tool) Implement an improved records management system for more efficient information storage and retrieval and to meet government compliance requirements
+Productivity driver Actions for 2013/14 and beyond Investing in our people capability Continue to examine and assess our capability and capacity, through a reinvigorated approach to professional development, to ensure our human resources are fit-for-purpose Ensure we maintain a relevant and appropriate retention and reward programme for high performing staff Continue to train and develop staff in appropriate skill areas and in line with emerging technologies and methodologies relevant to the work of the Authority Leadership and management capability Identify appropriate leadership, management, and staff development programme(s) to build individual and collective leadership capability Maintain an annual Board performance evaluation programme Relationships Actively work with Police and other counterpart agencies in the justice sector as appropriate in support of our Main Outcome Leveraging technology and systems development Continue to grow and improve our ability to offer modern web-based services (e.g. on-line customer survey tool and complaint forms) Modernise and future proof our current information management systems (e.g. migrating our current database to a SQL system and greater capture within the database of management issues associated with Police detention facilities)